DimaPekutko/MTRAN-2023-053504/README.md

-# Basic Interpreter written in python
+# Basic Interpreter in python
 ### It's a mix of python and c-based languages in one interpreted language with strong typization.

 ## Example